Are you looking to create a timesheet in Excel?

 Much better than creating your own from scratch, right? 😈

-Feel free to alter any spreadsheet to suit your needs!
+Feel free to alter and format cells to suit your needs.

 Daily Excel timesheet template